RPGroup-PBoC/aph150_human_impacts/page02_readings.md

 Edit those to update the website
 -->

 Throughout the course, we will post readings mentioned in class or those that we think are aligned with our scientific interests.
+NOTE: Though many of our links will be to the original source literature, I will also draw liberally from the tremendous work of science journalists such as David Quammen, Carl Zimmer and Ed Yong.
+I have followed all of them closely and when they write about areas I am close to, they almost always have it right, though of course they express a point of view.

 {% for day in site.data.readings %}
 ## {{day[0]}}